The Renewable Energy Law Review: Poland

-The financing of renewable energy projects is usually provided under the standard documentation as used for the other kind of financing (i.e., the facility agreement, usually based on the Loan Market Association standard, the security documents and, if applicable, the intercreditor agreement).
-Direct agreements are more typical and specific documents for the financing of renewable energy projects are required in relation to the key project documents (e.g., engineering, procurement and construction contract (EPC Contract), O&M contract, power purchase agreements (PPA) and turbine supply agreements (TSA)).
-The tenor of the financing varies depending on the project but it is usually around 15 years.
+The financing of renewable energy projects is usually provided under the standard documentation as used for the other kind of financing (i.e., the facility agreement, usually based on the Loan Market Association standard, the security documents and, if applicable, the inter-creditor agreement).
+Direct agreements are more typical and specific documents for the financing of renewable energy projects are required in relation to the key project documents (e.g., the engineering, procurement and construction contract; the operations and maintenance contract; power purchase agreements (PPAs); and turbine supply agreements).
+The tenor of the financing varies depending on the project, but it is usually approximately 15 years.
 The standard structure of the security interests envisages:

-- registered and financial pledges over shares in SPV;
+- registered and financial pledges over shares in the SPV;

-- registered pledge over all assets and rights of SPV;
+- registered pledge over all assets and rights of the SPV;

-- registered and financial pledges over rights to bank accounts of SPV;
+- registered and financial pledges over rights to bank accounts of the SPV;

-- security assignment of SPV's rights under the project documents;
+- security assignment of the SPV's rights under the project documents;

-- submission to enforcement of SPV and other security providers;
+- submission to enforcement of the SPV and other security providers;

-- subordination agreement with assignment of rights under shareholder loans and, depending on the project; and
+- subordination agreement with assignment of rights under shareholder loans; and

-- cost overrun guarantee or support agreement provided by a sponsor.
+- depending on the project, cost overrun guarantee or support agreement provided by a sponsor.

-Many financial institutions and private funds are currently interested in providing the financing of renewable energy projects in Poland; in particular, Polish and foreign commercial banks, development banks as well as investment funds.
-In the larger projects (i.e. with a capacity higher than approximately 50–60MW), the financing is very often provided by a partnership of the financial institutions.
+Many financial institutions and private funds are currently interested in providing the financing of renewable energy projects in Poland (in particular, Polish and foreign commercial banks, development banks, and investment funds).
+In larger projects (i.e., with a capacity higher than approximately 50–60MW), financing is very often provided by a partnership of financial institutions.

-The growth in popularity of the renewable energy sources in Poland encourages financing entities to invest in such projects.
-According to the report prepared by Institute WiseEuropa, a dominant role in financing low-carbon technologies was played by the capital from the private sector, primarily commercial banks, which was responsible for approximately 83 per cent of funds allocated to these investments.
-The remaining 17 per cent of funds came from public funding sources: mainly European funds and debt instruments.6
+The growth in popularity of renewable energy sources in Poland encourages financing entities to invest in such projects.
+According to a report prepared by WiseEuropa, a dominant role in financing low-carbon technologies was played by capital from the private sector (primarily, commercial banks), which was responsible for approximately 83 per cent of funds allocated to these investments.
+The remaining 17 per cent of funds came from public funding sources, mainly European funds and debt instruments.9

-The WiseEuropa report also states that with respect to wind farm projects, private energy companies were responsible for over 90 per cent of all investments in wind energy during 2013–2019 but also over 90 per cent of them were financed from commercial banks and equity.7 As regards PV, initially development of PV projects depended on public investments (local governments) and EU funds; however, after 2017, private entities (prosumers) and commercial banks became more visible.8
+The WiseEuropa report also stated that, with respect to wind farm projects, private energy companies were responsible for over 90 per cent of all investments in wind energy during 2013–2019 but, in addition, over 90 per cent of them were financed from commercial banks and equity.10 As regards PV, initially, development of PV projects depended on public investments (local governments) and EU funds.
+However, after 2017, private entities (prosumers) and commercial banks became more visible.11

 ii Power purchase

-With respect to the sale of power, the most popular model is sale of power based on PPAs or Route to Market agreements with a utility or a private trading company.
-However, new models are becoming more popular in Poland, in particular corporate power purchase agreements (cPPAs), whether virtual or physical, and the energy as a service (EaaS) model (which is described below).
+With respect to the sale of power, the most popular model is sale of power based on PPAs, or route to market agreements with a utility or a private trading company.
+However, new models are becoming more popular in Poland, in particular corporate power purchase agreements (cPPAs), whether virtual or physical, and the energy as a service (EaaS) model, which are described below.

-When calculating the price in the cPPAs (or any other PPA with the end user), the supplier should take into consideration the statutory obligations.
-The seller of electricity is obliged to cover a specified portion of the power sold to end users (such as a corporate buyer) with certificates of origin from renewable energy sources, as well as energy efficiency certificates.
+When calculating the price in cPPAs (or any other PPA with the end user), the supplier should take statutory obligations into consideration.
+The seller of electricity is obliged to cover a specified portion of the power sold to end users (such as a corporate buyer) with certificates of origin from renewable energy sources as well as energy efficiency certificates.
 The quotas that must be met are stipulated in the Act on Renewable Energy Sources.
-However, the minister responsible for the climate may change them in the dedicated regulation until 31 August of the specific year.
+However, the minister responsible for the climate may change them in the dedicated regulation until 31 August of the applicable year.

 cPPAs are still considered a new structure for renewable developers in Poland.
 However, several cPPAs have already been concluded in the past few years.
-According to the public information, cPPAs in the renewable market have been concluded between such companies as GIG and Signify; Acciona and Brembo; and Danone and GIG.
+According to public information, cPPAs in the renewable market have been concluded between such companies as GIG and Signify, Acciona and Brembo, and Danone and GIG.
 The most common tenor of the cPPAs has been established for 10 years.

-As regards the wholesale power market, the market participants such as electricity producers or large final customers act on the Polish Power Exchange (i.e., TGE SA, which is the licensed commodity exchange that exists in Poland operating on, among others, the electricity, property rights and CO2 emission allowances markets).
+As regards the wholesale power market, market participants such as electricity producers or large final customers act on the Polish Power Exchange (i.e., TGE SA, which is the licensed commodity exchange that exists in Poland operating on, among other things, the electricity, property rights and CO2 emission allowances markets).

 The market participants may join TGE SA as members or through brokerage houses.
-In 2020, there were 79 members of TGE SA.
+In 2021, there were 78 members of TGE SA.12

 iii Non-project finance development